Adelaide of Löwenstein-Wertheim-Rosenberg

-Princess Adelaide of Löwenstein-Wertheim-Rosenberg (3 April 1831 – 16 December 1909) was the wife of Miguel de Bragança, the former occupant of the Portuguese throne but only following his deposition.
+Adelaide of Löwenstein-Wertheim-Rosenberg (3 April 1831 – 16 December 1909) was the wife of the deposed king Miguel I of Portugal.
 As a widow, she secured advantageous marriages for their six daughters.

-Family
+Early life

 Princess Adelaide Sofia Amelia of Löwenstein-Wertheim-Rosenberg was born in Kleinheubach, near Miltenberg, Bavaria, on 3 April 1831, Easter Sunday.
-She was a daughter of Constantine, Hereditary Prince of Löwenstein-Wertheim-Rosenberg (1802–1838), and Princess Agnes of Hohenlohe-Langenburg.
+She was a daughter of Constantine, Hereditary Prince of Löwenstein (1802–1838), and his wife, Princess Agnes of Hohenlohe-Langenburg.
+She was known as Ada to her family members.
 Adelaide was four and a half years old when her mother died and seven when she also lost her father.
-Adelaide and her brother, Charles, were brought up by their paternal grandparents, Charles Thomas, Prince of Löwenstein-Wertheim-Rosenberg (1783–1849) and his wife Princess Sophie Luise of Windisch-Graetz (1784-1848).
+Adelaide and her brother, Charles, were brought up by their paternal grandparents, Charles Thomas, Prince of Löwenstein-WertheimRosenberg (1783–1849) and his wife, Princess Sophie Luise of Windisch-Graetz (1784–1848).
 Her maternal grandparents were Karl Ludwig, Prince of Hohenlohe-Langenburg and Countess Amalie Henriette of Solms-Baruth.

 Princess Adelaide belonged to the House of Löwenstein-Wertheim-Rosenberg, an originally morganatic branch of the House of Wittelsbach that was eventually elevated to princely status and then mediatised in 1819.

 Marriage

 On 24 September 1851, Adelaide married Miguel de Bragança, the former occupant of the Portuguese throne.
 The bride was 20 years old while the groom was almost 49.

 Miguel had at first served as Regent in Portugal for his niece and betrothed Queen Maria II of Portugal but had seized the throne for himself on 23 June 1828.
-He was an avid conservative and admirer of Klemens Wenzel von Metternich.
+He was an avid conservative and admirer of Klemens von Metternich.
 He overturned the Constitutional Charter written by his brother, Pedro I of Brazil, and tried to rule as an absolute monarch.
 This resulted in the so-called Liberal Wars (1828–1834), a prolonged civil war between progressive constitutionalists and authoritarian absolutists.

 The war ended in 1834 with the deposition of Miguel.
 He renounced all claims to the throne of Portugal in exchange for an annual pension.
 (Since he reneged on the terms of his deposition, he never collected the pension.)
 He was forced into a lifelong exile.
 He remained the senior male member of the Portuguese line of the House of Braganza.
 However, he was never restored to the throne and it is disputed whether his descendants' dynastic rights were restored.
 On 15 January 1837, his support of Infante Carlos, Count of Molina, the first Carlist pretender to the Spanish throne, resulted in the removal of his rights to the said throne.